-Change Result Return value type has been changed from org.apache.hadoop.hbase.protobuf.generated.Ad minProtos.GetRegionInfoResponse.CompactionS tate to CompactionState.
+Change Result Return value type has been changed from org.apache.hadoop.hbase.protobuf.generated.Ad This method has been removed because the return type is part of the method signature.
+A minProtos.GetRegionInfoResponse.CompactionS tate to CompactionState.
+NoSuchMethodError exception.

-189.2.12.
+197.2.12.
 HTableDescriptor and HColumnDescriptor changes